INTRODUCTORY LEVEL COURSE

 Lesson 2.

-Occasionally in pieces that commence with a Minor Chord its Box Pentatonic Scale will need raising of the upper Note on the B string by one fret during a special Major Chord called a Major V (Major Fifth) particularly found in Classical or Spanish sounding Music.
+Occasionally a musical piece might commence with a Minor chord and its Box Pentatonic scale will need a slight modification.
+The upper Note on the ‘b’ string is raised by one fret during a ‘special’ Major chord called a Major V chord (Major Fifth), particularly encountered in Classical or Spanish sounding Music.

 Try this along with ‘House Of The Rising Sun’ by The Animals which starts with A Minor then has an E Major V.

-Correspondingly in a piece commencing with a Major Chord, its relative Box Pentatonic Scale will also need raising of the upper Note on the B string by one fret during its special Major Chord called a Major III (Major Three) as in the second Chord of ‘Creep’ by Radiohead.
+Correspondingly in a piece commencing with a Major chord, its relative Box Pentatonic scale will also need the upper Note on the ‘b’ string raised by one fret during its ‘special’ Major chord called a Major III chord (Major Three) as in the second chord of ‘Creep’ by Radiohead.

 Try this on the chorus of ‘Space Oddity’ by David Bowie which starts in C Major then goes to an E Major III.